 From applicant to full-time student and now writer, currently learning in the final modules of Microverse's technical curriculum, I’ve gained powerful insight into the daily realities of learning at Microverse.

-I started my Microverse journey in the free, guided practice sessions known as Level Up.
-Here, I gained immediate value pair programming with other applicants as preparation for the program.
-As an English-as-a-foreign-language teacher with no prior experience in tech and no Computer Science (CS) degree, I took my time to learn as much as possible about software development before completing the Microverse application process.
+I started my Microverse journey in the free, guided practice sessions.
+There, I gained immediate value pair programming with other applicants as preparation for the program.
+As an English-as-a-foreign-language teacher with no prior experience in tech and no Computer Science (CS) degree, I took my time to learn as much as possible about software development.

-It took me three months of practice before I considered myself ready to take on Microverse’s application coding challenges and was able to successfully complete them.
+It took me three months of practice before I considered myself ready to take on Microverse’s and was able to successfully complete i.

 Now, after facing the challenges of learning web development - not unlike challenges faced when learning any new area of study heavy in technical know-how and complexity - overcoming failures and maintaining an attitude of continuous learning and improvement, I am poised to offer my experiential view of Microverse.

-In the article Why is Microverse Different?, we discover five unique things that set Microverse apart from other online coding schools:
+There are many unique things that set Microverse apart from other online coding schools, including:

 These are fantastic claims, that if proven true, would set Microverse apart as a top competitor among existing online schools and coding bootcamps.
 Throughout this article we will view evidence of these claims and hear other students first-hand Microverse experiences.